by Emma Wood

 And a side by side comparison:

-Emma currently resides in the United Kingdom with her RAAF pilot husband and their 7 crazy kids.
+Emma currently resides in the United Arab Emirates with her pilot husband and 5 of their 7 children, the older kids are now studying in the UK.
 She loves any chance she gets to spend some one on one time with her children, watching a movie with her husband, or getting out and about and exploring new places.
-Emma starts her day with a Latte and can’t live without her earl grey tea, camera, iPhone, iMac, her hair straightener, and miso soup.
-Despite just recently, within the past few years, discovering photography as a means to document her children’s lives, she has always had a love for photography, “particularly black and white which stems from my love of black and white films when I was a child.”
+Emma starts her day with a Latte and can’t live without her earl grey tea, camera, iPhone, MacBook Air, avocados and miso soup.
+Despite discovering photography as a means to document her children’s lives within the past few years, she has always had a love for photography, “particularly black and white which stems from my love of black and white films when I was a child.”
 Her passion is black and white photography, often described as moody and earthy, and bringing out beauty from the most simple concepts.
-Emma arms herself with a Nikon D700, a variety of prime lenses, and a Lensbaby and is the instructor of the CMU workshop Shooting 201: Timeless Photography and Emotive Expression.
+Emma arms herself with a Nikon D700, a variety of prime lenses and a Lensbaby.
+She is the instructor of the CMU workshops Shooting 103: Foundations of Composition, Shooting 107: The Art of Mobile Photography, and Shooting 205: Timeless Photography and Emotive Expression.